Compensated scholarly and professional outside activities

 Examples of activities that do not require advance notification and approval include:

-- Presenting at professional meetings, workshops, colloquia, symposia, seminars, or training programs.
+- Presenting at professional meetings, workshops, colloquia, symposia, and seminars.

-- Serving on an advisory committee, review panel, or board of a public institution or agency or non-profit organization that is not related to your professional responsibilities at the University..
+- Serving on an advisory committee, review panel, or board of a public institution, agency, or non-profit organization.

 - Serving as a reviewer or editor for a scholarly journal.